Elivrio/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

  Mythic Kurog Grimtotem was mostly a 2 target fight.
 You had the boss and a big elemental up for the majority of the fight.
 Elemental was one of the classes that did the least damage on that fight simply because we don't really gain anything from a second target.
 You gain a second {{ site.data.spell.fs }} target, more {{ site.data.spell.lvs }} procs, double the stacking speed of {{ site.data.spell.magma_chamber }}, and additional duplicated {{ site.data.spell.lvb }} from {{ site.data.spell.pw }}.
 That's it.
 In lightning builds you use {{ site.data.spell.cl }} instead of {{ site.data.spell.lb }} at two targets unless you have {{ site.data.spell.sop }}, but since {{ site.data.spell.cl }} scales quadratically, it sucks at 2/3 targets.

-The only good spell at that target range is {{ site.data.spell.frs }} when it's buffed by {{ site.data.spell.if }} while talented into {{ site.data.spell.els }}.
+The only good spell at that target range is {{ site.data.spell.frs }} when it's buffed by {{ site.data.spell.if }} while talented into {{ site.data.spell.e_shocks }}.
 But since you want to use it as a debuff most of the time, you cannot spam it anyway and it's not even that good.

 To be completely honest, I know the cleave is a problem for Elemental but I'm not sure how to describe the problem.
 Elemental simply doesn't really have cleave.
 If you look at the damage scaling of Elemental vs Enhancement in 10.1, it's just aberrant.
 I know some classes have different damage profiles and you cannot be good at everything.
 But there's next to nothing to say about Elemental's cleave.
 It's just bad, especially at 2 targets.